DataDog/integrations-core/ecs_fargate/README.md

 ### Log collection

 You can monitor Fargate logs by using either:
-- The AWS FireLens integration built on Datadog's Fluentbit output plugin to send logs directly to Datadog
+- The AWS FireLens integration built on Datadog's Fluent Bit output plugin to send logs directly to Datadog
 - Using the `awslogs` log driver to store the logs in a CloudWatch Log Group, and then a Lambda function to route logs to Datadog

 Datadog recommends using AWS FireLens because you can configure Fluent Bit directly in your Fargate tasks.